 In these types of contracts the mark-up and or the lease term can be subject to change.

 Agfa Finance offers its products via its subsidiaries in France and Italy and its branches in Europe (Spain, Switzerland, Benelux, Germany, UK and the Nordic countries), via Agfa Finance Corp. in the US and Agfa Finance Inc. in Canada.
-As of December 31, 2017, the present value of the total future lease payments after impairment losses for Agfa Finance amounted to 85 million Euro (2016: 87 million Euro).
+As of December 31, 2018, the present value of the total future lease payments before impairment losses for Agfa Finance amounted to 93 million Euro (2017: 85 million Euro).

-Agfa sales organizations in Australia and New Zealand offer customer financing of graphical equipment with an average remaining term of 12 months.
-As of December 31, 2017, the present value of the total future lease payments before impairment losses for these sales organizations amounted to 1 million Euro (2016: 1 million Euro).
+Agfa sales organizations in the US, Australia, New Zealand and South Africa offer customer financing of graphical equipment with an average remaining term of 12 months.
+As of December 31, 2018, the present value of the total future lease payments before impairment losses for these sales organizations amounted to 1 million Euro (2017: 1 million Euro).